cam-carter/cpu-scheduler/README.md

 # CPU Scheduler Simulator

 A simple CPU scheduler written in Python for COSCA365, Operating Systems.
+This simulation implements a FCFS scheduling algorithm.

 # Dictionary of Variables